Zapper-fi/protocol/docs/Interpretation/overview.md

 Indexing Templates are the foundation from which interpretation is built.

-Indexing templates are their core are simple `JSON` files - and are formatted around different standards / types.
+Indexing templates are their core are simple `JSON` files - and are formatted around different standards/types.
 You can view an example of a JSON file event interpreter [here](/docs/interpretation/event-interpretation/overview#example).

-There currently exists 3 types of indexing templates within the protocol:
+There currently exist 3 types of indexing templates within the protocol:
-- <b>Event Interpretation</b>
+- **Event Interpretation**
-- <b>App Token Interpretation</b>
+- **App Token Interpretation**
-- <b>Contract Position Interpration</b>
+- **Contract Position Interpration**

-The last two are both a subset of what we call `position interpretation` which have as a goal to present contextual financial positions or assets in different onchain apps.
+The last two are both a subset of what we call `position interpretation` which has as a goal to present contextual financial positions or assets in different onchain apps.

 ## Event Interpretation

-Event Interpreters are used on onchain transactions to translate them into human-readable output, and augment them with contextual, and often off-chain, information.
+Event Interpreters are used on onchain transactions to translate them into human-readable output and augment them with contextual, and often off-chain, information.

 You can read more about Event Interpreters [here](/docs/interpretation/event-interpretation/overview).